biomendi/BIOINFORMATICS-IN-ONE-LINE/README.md

-# BIOINFORMATICS-IN-ONE-LINE
+## BIOINFORMATICS-IN-ONE-LINE

-Collection of useful commands for bioinformatics purposes
+This is a Collection of useful commands for bioinformatics purposes

 ### Convert multiple-line Fasta To single-line Fasta